 In order to support our programs and services, Dumas Wesley Community Center relies heavily on funds from individuals, companies, and foundations.
 We’re grateful to you for giving your time to help us meet critical needs in our community.

-The mission of the Dumas Wesley Community Center (DWCC) of Mobile, Alabama is to EDUCATE, EMPOWER and ENRICH our local community through collaborative programs that provide for immediate human needs, strengthen family life, develop leadership and encourage personal responsibility.
+The mission of the Dumas Wesley Community Center (DWCC) of Mobile, Alabama, is to educate, empower, and enrich vulnerable individuals and families through interconnected programs that address immediate needs while fostering self-sufficiency and generational stability.

 The Dumas Wesley Community Center was founded in 1903 by the United Women in Faith and has been serving the community for over a century.
 Dumas Wesley was originally tasked with providing childcare to the disadvantaged families working in the cotton mills of Crichton, Alabama.
 Today, Dumas Wesley offers over a dozen programs and services for the working poor and the homeless.